blockfrost/blockfrost-platform/docs/src/content/installation/nix.md

-# Building from the source code using nix
+# Building the binary using nix

 If you are using Nix, building `blockfrost-platform` is straightforward.